jenitto/web-twitter/README.md

 This is an example project, it is not intended to be a real app.

-The aim of this project is to connect to an API that emulates Twitter and make requests to obtain information on tweets and users and display them on the screen.
+The aim of this project is to connect to an API that emulates Twitter and make requests to obtain information on tweets and users and display them on screen.

-The project has been set up with the build tool [Create React App](https://github.com/facebook/create-react-app).

-## Launch project

-To launch the project you just need git clone the projecto, npm install and npm start.
-The app will be instantiated at http://localhost:3000/

 ## Live app